 The Northstar 10000 Light Box helps counteract the effects of seasonal affective disorder during our long Michigan winters.
 Appointments are scheduled for 45 minutes, with 30 minutes of exposure.
 Prior to scheduling any appointments for Light Box Therapy, a referral form has to be signed by your Primary Care Provider.

-ULifeline : Click this link to access this an online resource for college mental health and provides information regarding several mental health concerns on their factsheet page.
+ULifeline: Click this link to access this online resource for college mental health and provides information regarding several mental health concerns on their factsheet page.

-Student Health 101 Newsletter : Click this link to access the latest issue of this monthly newsletter, which actively promotes campus health and wellness by covering important health issues of college students.
+Student Health 101 Newsletter: Click this link to access the latest issue of this monthly newsletter, which actively promotes campus health and wellness by covering important health issues of college students.
 UM-Flint students can sign up to receive this newsletter every month free of charge.
-Look for the next issue in September.

-E-Couch : Click this link for free access to a self-help interactive program with modules for depression, generalised anxiety & worry, social anxiety, relationship breakdown, and loss & grief.
-E-couch provides evidence-based information and teaches strategies drawn from cognitive, behavioral and interpersonal therapies as well as relaxation and physical activity.
+E-Couch: Click this link for free access to a self-help interactive program with modules for depression, generalized anxiety and worry, social anxiety, relationship breakdown, and loss and grief.
+E-couch provides evidence-based information and teaches strategies drawn from cognitive, behavioral, and interpersonal therapies as well as relaxation and physical activity.

 The following organizations provide valuable services for free.
 Go to their websites for more information by clicking on the links below.